civboot/fngi/notes/role.md

 On the code generation front, fngi supports insanely powerful macros instead.
-If you want to generate a function for multiple types then it should be possible to create a set of INSTANT functions (macros) to help you with that; but as a library, not as part of the core language.
+If you want to generate a function for multiple types then it should be possible to create a set of NOW functions (macros) to help you with that; but as a library, not as part of the core language.
 IMO creating bloat with something like code generation should be explicit, not implicit in using a new concrete type with a function.